msurdeanu/my-workflows-app/README.md

 ### Abbreviations

-* **Command**: Represents a standalone entity for executing an operation.
-A command has a name, a type, inputs, asserts and outputs.
+* **Command**: Represents a standalone entity for encapsulating an operation.
+A command has a name, a type, ifs, inputs, asserts and outputs.
 * **Workflow**: Represents one or multiple commands which will be executed on a single thread and in a sequential order.
 * **Input**: Each commands needs some inputs in order to do the expected operation.
 * **Assert**: Once a command is completed, the output, if exists, can be validated through a set of assertions.